Close

 Unhealthy misdirected overcompensation

-In efforts to ‘make up’ for their blatant toxic behavior, repentant parents will overcompensate during periods of stability in the home and family.
+In efforts to ‘make up’ for their blatant toxic and negative behavior, repentant parents will overcompensate during periods of stability in the home and family.
 Acts of pre-biased gifting, praise, or attention occur.
 The overcompensation usually comes with conditions acting as a framework for manipulation or unhealthy emotional support.

 Self-destructive anger